serjilyashenko/WeekApp/README.md

 - As a color schema I use `hsl`.
 I would like to try `oklch`.
 But since I prefer to use pure css in that project, the browsers support of `oklch` is not enough today(2023-09-23).
 - includes @supports to make `:user-invalid` progressive enhancement for chrome (edge and a bit older chrome doesn't support them (on `2023-09-23`))
 - I like styling of the form for day and night modes. + box-shadow animation for `:focus-visible`
+- There are related fields in WeekForm.tsx.
+Week input allowed values depends on Year input value.
+For instance 2023 includes 52 weeks, otherwise 2027 includes 53 weeks.
+So, the week input's validity may change during Year input change.